Linux Basic Guide (Ubuntu/Kali)

 echo $VAR

-- Outputting last exit code:
+- Outputting last command exit code:

 echo $?